Ludwig II of Bavaria: Controversy and struggle for power

 Although Ludwig had paid for his pet projects out of his own funds and not the state coffers, that did not necessarily spare Bavaria from financial fallout.
 By 1885, he was 14 million marks in debt and had borrowed heavily from his family.
 Rather than economizing, as his financial ministers advised him, he planned further opulent designs without pause.
 He demanded that loans be sought from all of Europe's royalty and remained aloof from matters of state.
 Feeling harassed and irritated by his ministers, he considered dismissing the entire cabinet and replacing them with fresh faces.
 The cabinet decided to act first.

 Seeking a cause to depose Ludwig by constitutional means, the rebelling ministers decided on the rationale that he was mentally ill and unable to rule.
 They asked Ludwig's uncle, Prince Luitpold, to step into the royal vacancy once Ludwig was deposed.
-Luitpold agreed on condition the conspirators produced reliable proof that the king was in fact helplessly insane.
+Luitpold agreed on condition that the conspirators produced reliable proof that the king was in fact helplessly insane.
 Between January and March 1886, the conspirators assembled the Ärztliches Gutachten (Medical Report), on Ludwig's fitness to rule.
 Most of the details in the report were compiled by Count Maximilian von Holnstein, who was disillusioned with Ludwig and actively sought his downfall.
 Holnstein used bribery and his high rank to extract a long list of complaints, accounts, and gossip about Ludwig from among the king's servants.
 The litany of supposed bizarre behavior included his pathological shyness, his avoidance of state business, his complex and expensive flights of fancy, dining outdoors in cold weather and wearing heavy overcoats in summer, sloppy and childish table manners, dispatching servants on lengthy and expensive voyages to research architectural details in foreign lands, and violent threats of abuse to his servants.

 The degree to which these accusations were accurate may never be known.
 The conspirators approached Chancellor Otto von Bismarck, who doubted the report's veracity, calling it "rakings from the King's wastepaper-basket and cupboards".
 Bismarck commented after reading the report that "the Ministers wish to sacrifice the King, otherwise they have no chance of saving themselves".
 He suggested that the matter be brought before the Bavarian Diet and discussed there but did not stop the ministers from carrying out their plan.